Generic Name: bismuth subsalicylate

 What is the most important information I should know about bismuth subsalicylate?

-This medication should not be given to a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
-Salicylates can cause a serious and sometimes fatal condition called Reye's syndrome in children.
+Do not give this medicine to a child or teenager with a fever, flu symptoms, or chickenpox.
+Salicylates can cause Reye's syndrome, a serious and sometimes fatal condition in children.

 Do not take more than 8 doses in one day (24 hours).

 Call your doctor if you still have diarrhea after 2 days of using this medicine.